digitalclover/df-api/README.md

 ## Content Privacy

 As Digital Foundry produces content for both public users and private patrons, this API is intended for public use only.
-Patreon exclusive videos, and early access videos will not appear in this API untiil it is posted as public content on digitalfoundry.net.
+Patreon exclusive videos, and early access videos will not appear in this API unless it is posted as public content on digitalfoundry.net.

 Each object in the `downloadOptions` array contains the property `videoId`.
 This ID can be used to access the following pages.
  - `https://www.digitalfoundry.net/auth/download/{videoId}` Page that contains download link.
  - `https://www.digitalfoundry.net/cdn/get_video/{videoId}` URL that resovles to downloading video file.

-Note that both of these links will not allow access unless you have a valid Patreon cookie.
-As of today, there is no intention of enabling content access to Patreon users via cookies or other authentication methods.
+Note that both of these links will not allow access unless you are authorized through Patreon.
+As of today, there is no intention of enabling Patreon exclusive content to users via cookies or other authentication methods.